bredelings/BAli-Phy/doc/developer/git.md

 ## Get the source code

-This will create a separate copy of the repo under your own account.
+1. Click the "Fork" button on [https://github.com/bredelings/BAli-Phy/](https://github.com/bredelings/BAli-Phy) to create a version of the code under your own account.

-1. Click the "Fork" button on [https://github.com/bredelings/BAli-Phy/](https://github.com/bredelings/BAli-Phy).

-1. Use `git clone` to download your own version of the repo:
+1. Download your version of the code:
    ``` sh
    git clone git@github.com:your-username/BAli-Phy.git
    ```